-Following approval by Bluefield's Investment Committee, investment recommendations are issued by the Investment Adviser to the Group for review by the boards of the Company and Holdco.
-Both the Company and the Holdco board undertake detailed review meetings with the Investment Adviser to assess the project prior to determining any approval.
-Both board approvals are required in order for a transaction to be approved.
-If the boards of the Company and Holdco approve the relevant transaction, the Investment Adviser is authorised to execute the transaction in accordance with the Investment Adviser's recommendation and any condition stipulated in the boards' approval.
+Following approval by Bluefield's Investment Committee, investment recommendations are issued by the Investment Adviser to the Group for review by the Board of the Company.
+The

+Board undertakes detailed review meetings with the Investment Adviser to assess the project prior to determining any approval.
+The Board's approval is required in order for a transaction to be approved.
+If the Board approves the relevant transaction, the board of directors of each of the relevant Group companies will have the authority to implement the investment decision made by the Board, within the parameters agreed by the Board, and the Investment Adviser is authorised to execute the transaction in accordance with the Investment Adviser's recommendation and any condition stipulated in the Board's approval.